MockingbirdME/game_md/magic/arcane_powers.md

 * Freeze - short, cold, all mages
     * (+) - the caster instantly freezes up to X ounces of water per success spent.
 Additional successes may be spent to freeze other liquids (+1 for beer, +2 for wine or ink, etc.).
 The flash freezing creates ice nearly as hard as steel and for one additional success may be shaped as a temporary weapon (see alternate armor and weapon materials)..
     * (3) - the caster chills their target inflicting Xd4 cold damage.
-* Haste - touch, temporal, all mages
+* Haste - touch, movement or temporal, all mages
     * (1+) - target character is speed up, the first success spent increases their movement by X, the second success increases their defense by X, the third grants the character half of X, rounded down, bonus dice to all reflex based actions.
 Additional successes may be spent in order to increase the target’s movement, defense, or bonus dice to reflex based actions by one.
 The effects of haste last for one round.
 * Ignite - short, fire, all mages
     * (1+) reduce a target’s fire resistance by X plus one for each additional success spent.
 If a target’s body + fire resistance every equals zero they catch alight suffering X fire damage plus 3 for each point below zero the total is reduced.
 The effects of ignite last for one round.
 * Ignore Matter - touch, matter, all mages
     * Perceptually(varies) - target willing character can perceive through up to X  cubic millimeters of nonliving mass with a single sense, OR up to X cubic meters of nonliving mass does not block a single sense for one round.
 The base difficulty for this ability is 3 successes for wood, 6 for stone, and 10 for metal.
 Additional successes may be spent to increase the volume of mass perceived through by 1 cubic millimeter, add an additional sense to the effect, or 3 additional successes may be used to make this ability only affect a mass in only one direction.
     * Physically(varies) - target item or willing character can move through an area of nonliving mass X meters square and X centimeters (millimeters if the mass is made of iron or steel) deep OR the same area of nonliving mass does not block a movement for one round.
 The base difficulty for this ability is 5 successes for wood, 10 for stone, and 15 for metal.
 Additional successes may be spent to increase the area of mass being passed through by 1 cubic meter or increase the depth being passed through by 1 centimeter (millimeter if the mass is made of iron or steel) or 3 additional successes may be used to make this ability only affect a mass in one direction.
+* Imbue Essence - touch, arcane, all mages
+    * (1+) - the powers of this spell/effect or of another cast within X rounds of this power's use can be imbued into a single dose of arcane essence, the essence will hold this effect for X months and will release it upon a set condition (command word, attack with the metal object, etc.).
+Additional successes can double the amount of time the spell can be stored.
+    * (1+) - remove the spell bound in essence if it contained X, plus one per additional success, or less successes in its casting.
+If the spell has more power than can be removed this power triggers the spell if it is not locked.
 * Imbue Metal - touch, metal, house of smiths
     * (1+) - the powers of this spell/effect or of another cast within X rounds of this power's use can be imbued into a single piece of metal, the metal will hold this effect for X minutes and will release it upon a set condition (command word, attack with the metal object, etc.).
 Most pieces of metal can hold one spell at a time, two for steel, three for Askelonian steel, and 5 for true steel.
 Additional successes can double the amount of time the spell can be stored for or allow for an additional spell to be imbued during the X rounds following the use of this power.
-This power cast into steel increase the duration from minutes to hours, cast into Askelonian steel increases it to days, and True steel increases it to .
+This power cast into steel increase the duration from minutes to hours, cast into Askelonian steel increases it to days, and True steel increases it to.
-* Lightning - short, lightning, all mages
+* Lightning - short, lightning or storm, all mages
     * Strike (3+) - caster calls an arcane lightning strike that inflicts 1d8 lightning damage to one target within X meters, increase the damage by one or the range by X for each additional success spent.
 The damage from a lightning strike can be increased based on the weather at the GM’s discretion by up to 3d8 during a thunderstorm.
     * Shock (3+) - caster conjures arcane lightning that can be thrown, the hit target suffers 1d4 lightning damage then the closest target suffers the same, repeat this X times.
 Increase the damage by 1d4 for each additional success spent.
 * Mental Communication - medium, mind, all mages
     * Speak Silently (1+) - target a character, the difficulty to affect them is equal to 1+ their mind stat, the target may chose not to resist the effect counting their mind stat as one for the purposes of this effect.
 Once the connection is made the caster may speak directly into their target’s mind in any language they know and they can choose to communicate back.
 For three additional successes the caster can communicate even if they do not understand the same language, they may not communicate any ideas the other is not capable of understanding.
     * Read Surface Thoughts (3+) - target a character, the difficulty to affect them is equal to 3+ their mind stat, the target may chose not to resist the effect counting their mind stat as one for the purposes of this effect.
 The caster may understand the surface thoughts of a character they successfully targeted, this allows the mage to understand if the target is lying, the basics of what they’re feeling, and if they are currently experiencing pleasure or pain.
-* Move Water - medium, water, all mages
+* Move Water - medium, movement or water, all mages
     * Displace (1+) - move up to 10 times X liters of liquid up to X meters, increase total amount of water by up to 10 liters or the total distance by up to 1 meter per additional success spent.
     * Speed (1+) - adjust the speed of X tons of water by up to ten times X meters per minute, increase the tonnage by one or meters per minute by ten for each additional success spent.
 This power does not allow the mage to move water outside its normal barriers.
 Ships on the moving water and items or creatures in it have their speed adjusted by the same amount as the water.
-* Move Wind - medium, movement, all mages
+* Move Wind - medium, movement or storm or wind, all mages
     * Displace (1+) - move up to 10 times X cubic meters of air up to X meters, increase total volume of air by up to 10 cubic meters or total distance by up to 1 meter, the air continues moving losing one meter of distance each round.
     * Area (1+) - an area of up to X cubic meters of air moves erratically causing all ranged attacks passing through it to suffer -X to their skill check results, modified by projectile size, for X rounds.
 Additional successes can be spent to increase the cubic meters, skill check penalty, or duration by one.
     * Speed (1+) - the wind in an area of no more than ten times X cubic meters has its speed increased or decreased by up to 150 times X meters per minute.
 Additional successes may be spent to increase the volume by 10 cubic meters or the speed by 150 meters per minute.